benjymous/annotations/sandman/sandman.31.md

 surrounded by the Cobweb Forest.

 Page 16 panel 1:  The parrot is at least semi-intelligent.

 	Panel 3:  The Palace is full of cages.
 Is this symbolic of the trap laid for Norton?
 See also page 19 panel 2-3.
+The picture directly above the bar-keeper's head is similar to "Olympia" (Manet).
+It is, however, not an exact copy: the original "Olympia" has a negro maid standing behind her, whereas this one doesn't.
+I have know idea whether this is an anachronism.

 	Panel 4:  A hock is any white Rhine wine, from a variety called Hochheimer.
 California's wine industry had not yet become important, although this could still be a local vintage; the Californian wine industry has evinced